-The Spanish and Portuguese Jews were well received also in Ferrara by the Duke Ercole d’Este I, as well as in Tuscany.
-However in Rome and Genoa they experienced hunger, poverty and disease, and many were forced to accept baptism in order to escape starvation.
-In a few cases the new arrivals exceeded in number the local Jews, often casting the decisive vote in matters of communal interest.
-During the period from Alexander VI to Clement VII, the popes had a more tolerant attitude towards the Jews.
-The popes themselves and many influential cardinals openly violated one of the most severe dictates of the Council of Basel, that prohibiting Christians from employing Jewish physicians.
-The Jewish communities of Naples and Rome received the greatest number of fleeing Jews, but many of these moved on to Ancona, Venice, Calabria, and later to Florence and Padua.
+The Spanish and Portuguese Jews were also well received in Ferrara by the Duke Ercole d’Este I, as well as in Tuscany.
+However, in Rome and Genoa, they experienced hunger, poverty, and disease and many were forced to accept baptism in order to escape starvation.
+In a few cases, the new arrivals exceeded in number the local Jews, often casting the decisive vote in matters of communal interest.
+During the period between Pope Alexander VI and Pope Clement VII, the popes held a more tolerant attitude towards the Jews.
+The popes themselves, and many influential cardinals, openly violated one of the most severe dictates of the Council of Basel: one that prohibited Christians from employing Jewish physicians.
+The Jewish communities of Naples and Rome received the greatest number of fleeing Jews, but many of these eventually moved on to Ancona, Venice, Calabria, and later, to Florence and Padua.
 Venice, emulating the odious measures of the German cities, assigned to the Jews a special quarter (ghetto).

 Many Jews headed to the Ottoman Empire, others to Ancona, and still others to Ferrara, where they were well received by Duke Ercole II.

 Throughout the 16th century there was a gradual movement of the Jews in Italy from south to north, with conditions worsening for Jews in Rome after 1556 and Venice in the 1580s.
 Many Jews from Venice and the surrounding area migrated to Poland and Lithuania around this time.